 For nearly 50 years, Yolo Food Bank has led the battle against hunger in our community.
-What began as a volunteer-run, backyard “gleaning” program, is today the county’s largest hunger relief organization, distributing more than four million pounds of food and fresh produce per year, and serving 52,000 individuals in more than 19,000 households each month.
+What began as a volunteer-run, backyard “gleaning” program, is today the county’s largest hunger relief organization, distributing more than four million pounds of food and fresh produce per year, and serving 55,000 individuals each month.
 Although Yolo County is one of the most bountiful agricultural regions in the nation, more than 21% of our county’s residents — including 1 in 4 children — don’t know where their next meal is coming from.
 Senior citizens, people with intellectual disabilities, the homeless and other vulnerable populations are particularly impacted.

 The EndHungerYolo Capital Campaign will enable Yolo Food Bank to: